Frickley Athletic F.C.: Coaching staff

+First team coach

 Ground

 Since 1910 Frickley have played home games at Westfield Lane.
-The ground was initially used for athletics as early as 1904, with the main stand being approved for construction in 1927 and opened in 1929, with the help of the miners welfare fund.
+The ground was initially used for athletics as early as 1904, with the main stand being approved for construction in 1927 and opened in 1928, with the help of the miners welfare fund.
 While the colliery was still operating the stadium sat at the foot of a tall spoil tip, which has since been largely lowered in height and landscaped as part of Frickley Country Park.